jacopofar/grammar-quiz/README.md

 ## How to run

-First you need to import the Tatoeba data into a local DB.
+First you need to import the Tatoeba data into a local Postgres DB.
 Look at the `scripts/` folder for the various steps and relative instructions.

+### Run locally

 To run locally you need Python 3.7 or later, node.js 10.x or later, the yarn package manager and make.